Coaching is provided in two weapons - foil and sabre.

 1. Training should be fun.

 2. There is no complicated levels system.
 After going through an individualized introductory period (learning the basics of footwork, blade-work, and tactics, such as understanding of the Right Of Way), a beginner would be joining the main group of fencers.
-As a general rule I don’t work with children younger than 8-9 years old.
+As a general rule children younger than 8-9 years old do not participate in the main group sessions.
+A separate once a week class is offered for younger kids.

 3. I don’t believe in non-competitive fencing.
 Fencing is competitive by its nature.
 The level of competitiveness may be different.
 One may want to compete only with the club-mates, another may have Olympic aspirations.